cdl-geneseo/geneseo-dictionary/C/Clusterfuck.md

 # Clusterfuck

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Clusterfuck

 Created by  Unknown User (bli2), last modified by  Unknown User (kec3) on Nov 29, 2010

 NN: Mass noun (term of verery, comparable to &quot;exhaltation&quot; in &quot;exhaltation of larks&quot;); &quot;Did you see that clusterfuck of birds fly by?&quot; F94 clusterfuck (NN) - no change since F98.
 Source: Dictionary of Geneseo English, Fall 1998 Simmington Clusterfuck (NN): Unknown by any participants.
 Obsolete.
 (F06) Simmington, D. McGiveron